MrRobinOfficial/Guide-UnrealEngine/README.md

 You can read more about it from [Microsoft Learn](https://learn.microsoft.com/en-us/cpp/cpp/dllexport-dllimport?view=msvc-170).

 > **Note**
-> Because dynamic library is loaded at runtime.
-It's then loaded into RAM memory, instead of being statically compiled into the .exe file.
+> Because the dynamic library is loaded at runtime, it's then loaded into RAM memory, instead of being statically compiled into the .exe file.
+This can take up more memory space.
+However, if the code use repeatably, throughout other programs, then memory space is greatly improved.

 > **Warning**
-> Because dynamic library is loaded at runtime, it also means that dynamic library stores source code directly to the .dll file and some small extra metadata about the code.
+> Using .dll also means that the library stores compiled code directly into the file.
+It also may contain small extra metadata about the code (debugging symbols, comments and etc).
 This means, the code is unsecure and more accessible for a reverse engineer to use it and modify it.
+C# require storing debug symbol information (for the reflection system), hence why it is easier to reverse engineer than C++ code.
+While you have the options to enable debug symbol information in C++.
+But is not automatically turn on by default.

+> **Important**
+> There is no way to guarantee to stop a reverse engineer to look at the compiled code or modify the game unless you run a program, which check the game's content as a hash data and compare to cloud stored version (this would take long time, but would be a safe approach).
+>
+> When calling a function, you can trace the code execution in .dll file (with the [assembly language](https://en.wikipedia.org/wiki/Assembly_language) viewer), thus understanding the function intention and then either replicated the function or modify it.
+>
+> Most devs are most likely to focusing on the multiplayer aspect.
+Such as client/server prediction and assumptions.
+My suggestion, is to never store any password, API keys or any important information inside the game's source code.
+>
+> If you need to store important information, use [strip functionality](https://en.wikipedia.org/wiki/Dead-code_elimination).
+To make sure the final product of your game, doesn't contain any secret information.
+Also, hash your password and keys ([MD5](https://www.cryptopp.com/wiki/MD5) and [SHA2](https://www.cryptopp.com/wiki/SHA2) methods).

 **Use dynamic library if you want to access content at runtime and share the code between different programs.**